tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 {% include image.html file="projects_10.png" %}

-This will brings up the a modal which contains a list of projects and you can search the name of the project by filtering the project name in the search bar above the list.
+This will brings up a modal which contains a list of projects.
+You can search this list by name of the project by filtering the project name in the search bar above the list.

 {% include image.html file="projects_11.png" %}